FAQs for Undergraduate TAs

 We are committed to making sure that you have the preparation and experience to feel as comfortable, confident, and effective as possible.
-During your spring semester, TAs will be responsible for taking GLI 402 in order to prepare you for the content of the course that the high school cohort will be taking.
+During your spring semester, TAs are encouraged to enroll in GLI 402 to learn the academic material the high school students will be studying.
 In addition to learning the course content, during Summer Session I 2022, Undergraduate TAs will also receive training about pedagogical strategies and effective teaching approaches.

 How do I become an Undergraduate TA?

 In the fall, we will solicit applications from current undergraduates at Stony Brook University who are interested in democracy, civic engagement, and mentoring students from traditionally disenfranchised communities.

 We encourage TA applicants to enroll in GLI 402.
 GLI 402 covers the academic material that the high school participants will be learning in the summer.

 Selected candidates for the TA position will be invited to interview.
 Offers will then be extended, and the accepted TAs will be asked to make a written commitment to the summer program.

 Accepted TAs will complete virtual training during Summer Session I. They will learn essential skills including tutoring, mentorship, and classroom management techniques.

 TAs will attend weekly virtual training sessions during Summer Session I. The summer portion of the ACL takes place for three weeks in July, during Summer Session II.
 During this time, the TAs will live on campus (the ACL pays for housing and food).

 For more information about the application process, please visit our “How to Apply" page.